vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 new-tenant1-vol1  datastore1  photon4        Mon Aug 29 09:17:01 2016  detached        N/A     100.00MB  13.00MB   thin         ext4             read-write  independent_persistent
 vol1              datastore1  photon4        Mon Aug 29 09:09:18 2016  detached        N/A     100.00MB  100.00MB  thin         ext4             read-write  independent_persistent
 ```

+Step6: Manually copy the data from backup to the new volume "new-tenant1-vol1@datastore1".
+The path which stores this new volume is "/vmfs/volumes/datastore1/dockvols/new-tenant1".